faosorios/MVT/README.md

 ```
 Next, you can load the package by using the command `library(MVT)`

-## Features

--   Basic functionality for modeling using the multivariate t-distribution.
--   Estimation of mean, covariance matrix and the shape (kurtosis) parameter using the EM algorithm.
--   The core routines have been implemented in C and linked to R to ensure a reasonable computational speed.
--   Performs hypothesis testing about the equicorrelation or homogeneity of variances structures for the covariance matrix, considering the test statistics of likelihood ratio, score, Wald or gradient.
--   Multivariate random number generation for the multivariate t- (and gaussian) distribution.
--   Graphical methods for assessing the assumption of multivariate t- (and gaussian) distribution.

-## Citation
+## Providing Feedback

+Please report any bugs/suggestions/improvements to [Felipe Osorio](https://faosorios.github.io/).
+If you find these routines useful or not then please let me know.
+Also, acknowledgement of the use of the routines is appreciated.

-To cite package `MVT` in publications use:
+### To cite package `MVT` in publications use:
 ``` r
 citation("MVT")